 Residents in the city are entitled to a certain level of peace and quiet in their home.
 Loud noise levels are not acceptable and the council actively works to help residents live in a reasonably peaceful environment.
-Each year the local Environmental Health and Licensing Team receives more than 3,000 complaints about noise nuisance.
-The majority of these enquiries are dealt with through negotiation but if this fails we have the power to take legal action.
+Each year, our Environmental Health & Licensing Team receives more than 3,000 complaints about noise nuisance.
+The majority of these enquiries are dealt with through negotiation, but if this fails we have the power to take legal action.

 It is often helpful to speak to the people causing the noise and explain the situation to them.
 Sometimes people are not aware that their noise is disturbing others and will adjust their noise levels when they realise there is a problem.